Session 3 - Module A: Advanced Orchestration Patterns¶

 }

 Performance metrics capture execution efficiency and quality indicators.
-Execution time measures processing speed, resource utilization tracks efficiency, quality scoring evaluates result accuracy, and throughput calculates processing velocity.
+Execution time measures processing speed, cluster utilization tracks efficiency, quality scoring evaluates data accuracy, and throughput calculates processing velocity for SLA monitoring.

 return {